 Once I clicked on “contact,” I couldn’t find any option to make a general inquiry.

-You can only contact support and billing, but only if you are already a user and if you want a job at BoomTown.
+You can only contact support and billing if you are already a user and want a job at BoomTown.

 Now, I thought, let’s try to see if I can get access to a demo.
 So, I clicked on “See Demo.”